 - Remove password access from accounts that do not need to log in to services.

-- Review and rotate access keys and access credentials.
+- Review and rotate access keys and credentials.

 - Follow security blogs and announcements to be aware of known attacks.

 - Apply security best practices for any open source software that you are using.